Unsupervised clustering for collider physics: Unsupervised multiclass classification

 The samples are available at \cite{pierini_maurizio_2020_3602254}.
 For each jet, up to 100 particles are stored.
 If more particles were found inside a jet, the event is truncated, otherwise zero-padded up to 100.
 The training set contains 300,000 jets, while the validation sample consists of 140,000 jets.

-To visualise the embedding space, the t-SNE visualisation method \cite{vanDerMaaten2008} is used for 1000 jets, taken just after the pre-training with only the classification loss, and compared to the space created after full training is performed.
-After the pre-training, the initial label assignment is taken from a k-Means approach, shown in Fig.~\ref{fig:tsne_multi_before} (right) while the true labels are shown in Fig.~\ref{fig:tsne_multi_before} (left).
+To visualize the embedding space, the t-SNE visualization method \cite{vanDerMaaten2008} is used for 1000 jets, taken just after the pre-training with only the classification loss, and compared to the space created after full training is performed.
+After the pre-training, the initial label assignment is taken from a k-Means approach, shown in Fig.~\ref{fig:tsne_multi} (top right) while the true labels are shown in Fig.~\ref{fig:tsne_multi} (top left).
 At this stage, the clustering accuracy, calculated using the Hungarian algorithm \cite{doi:10.1002/nav.3800020109}, is 51\%.
-After the full training is performed, the trained labels are shown in Fig.~\ref{fig:tsne_multi_after} (right) with a clustering accuracy of 81\% compared to the true label assignment in Fig.~\ref{fig:tsne_multi_after} (left).
+After the full training is performed, the trained labels are shown in Fig.~\ref{fig:tsne_multi} (bottom right) with a clustering accuracy of 81\% compared to the true label assignment in Fig.~\ref{fig:tsne_multi} (bottom left).

 To inspect the quality of the embedding space further, a supervised KNN is trained using only the embedding features as inputs.
 Its performance is then compared to a separate KNN with the same setup, but using only the jet mass as input.
-The supervised KNNs are trained to determine class membership given the label of the 30 nearest neighbours.
+The supervised KNNs are trained to determine class membership given the label of the 30 nearest neighbors.
 For the training, 35k events are used and tested on an independent sample with 15k events.

 The one-vs-all performance is compared using a receiver operating characteristic (ROC) curve in Fig.~\ref{fig:roc}, where one category is considered the signal of interest while the others are considered a background.
 The area under curve (AUC) for each process is also shown.
 The resulting AUC for the supervised training using the event embeddings is higher than the jet mass alone for all categories.
 Top quark classification shows a particularly large improvement by using the embedding space information.
 We attribute this improvement to jets containing a top quark showing a broader mass distribution compared to W and Z bosons, resulting in a worse invariant mass separation as seen in Fig.~\ref{fig:jet_mass}.
 UCluster is able to learn other jet properties beyond the invariant mass, improving the overall performance.